xiangp126/Latch/README.md

     - [use split/cat to store large packages originally transient on Oracle official website](https://github.com/xiangp126/split-and-cat)
     - server user is jsvc, more safe than jsut use root
 - Imcremental install supported, safe to run consecutive times
-- Has checked on on Ubuntu 14.04 LTS | CentOS 6.9
+- Has checked on Ubuntu 14.04 LTS | CentOS 6.9
 - May install
     - universal ctags latest
     - java 		v(8u161)